sergrt/CameraAiDetector/README.md

     - OpenSSL
     - Boost
     - ZLib

+## CodeProject AI server installation
+Download CodeProject AI here: https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way For detection to work there should be YOLOv5 module installed.
+Use CodeProject AI dashboard to install module for your platform.

 ## Configuration
 Configuration is stored in `settings.json` file, and options are (mostly) self-explanatory.
 Some notes: